0xCronos/Chillin/README.md

-# Chillin
+# Chillin website
-Dedicated website for Chillin comunity
+A custom dedicated web site for Chillin community Created by : 0xcronos, Torokoko